Uber Sexual Assault Lawsuit

 As its name suggests, an Uber sexual assault lawsuit is a legal action taken against:

-- Uber – for a failure to adequately protect users from predatory drivers and riders
+- File a Lawsuit Against Uber – You can sue Uber as a company for a failure to adequately protect users from predatory drivers and riders

-- An Uber driver or rider – for attempted or actual sexual assault during or after an Uber trip
+- File a Lawsuit Against an Uber driver or rider – You can choose to separately sue the driver or rider individually for attempted or actual sexual assault during or after an Uber trip

-Examples of Uber sexual assault that you can sue for include:
+Examples of Uber sexual assault that you can file a lawsuit for include:

 - Unwanted fondling or touching